 Two miles south of Burlingame on US Highway 56, at the northwest corner of the intersection with 189th Street, resides the Superior school house.
 While this was not the first or only school to serve the community of Superior, it was the last.
-It’s been her home for the last 119 years.
 It was in Spring of 1950 when students left the building for the last time.

 The school site was deeded to School District No. 2 on August 1, 1868 from D. B. Burdick, first sheriff of Osage County.
 By August of 1894 the school at that location needed many repairs and some thought was in an unsafe condition.
 A bond election was held and it was decided to build a new school.
 Work commenced and the second week of December that year the new building greeted it first students.
 If walls could talk, what stories would they tell?